defold/doc/docs/en/manuals/extensions-debugging-android.md

 	![path_mapping2](images/extensions/debugging/android/path_mappings_android2.png)

-* If you have access to the engine source, ad a path mapping to that too
+* If you have access to the engine source, add a path mapping to that too

 		* make sure to checkout the version you are currently debugging